pingcap/docs/data-migration/migrate-mysql-tidb-above-tb.md

 ## Resource requirements

-**OS**: Examples in this document use new, clean CentOS 7 instances.
+**Operating system**: Examples in this document use new, clean CentOS 7 instances.
 You can deploy a virtual machine on your own host locally, or on a vendor-provided cloud platform.
 TiDB Lightning consumes as much CPU resources as needed by default, so it is recommended to deploy TiDB Lightning on a dedicated machine.
-If you cannot use a dedicated machine, you may deploy TiDB Lightning on a shared machine with other components (such as `tikv-server`) and limit TiDB Lightning's CPU usage by configuring `region-concurrency`.
-In the case of hybrid deployment, you can limit the CPU usage of TiDB Lightning to 75% of the number of logical CPUs.
+If you do not have a dedicated machine for TiDB Lightning, you can deploy TiDB Lightning on a shared machine with other components (such as `tikv-server`) and limit TiDB Lightning's CPU usage by configuring `region-concurrency` to 75% of the number of logical CPUs.

 **Memory and CPU**: TiDB Lightning consumes high resources, so it is recommended to allocate more than 64 GB of memory and 32-core CPU for TiDB Lightning.
 To get the best performance, make sure the CPU core to memory (GB) ratio is more than 1:2.